CarimA/RPG/events.md

 Todo List:
 - Implement missing methods
+- Make the dynamic trigger causes raise the plain event too (for example, "INTERACT_AREA_ENTER:example" will also raise "INTERACT_AREA_ENTER")
-- Make every IEnumerator function return a wrapped Coroutine instead
+- Make every IEnumerator function return a wrapped Coroutine instead (and update the docs to reflect that)
 - Change Input to be a typical class that receives inputs and fires events instead of a component + related systems
     - Change Input related things to be an event driven plugin
         - Move (SScreenshot) Screenshot out to a plugin